-- To drive the learning process, we partition the original data set (and its targets) into a training set (70-80% of data) and test set (20-30% of data).
-If the model has need to optimize some hyper-parameters, we further partition the data to obtain the validation set (20-30% of data): - The training set is used for learning, i.e., to fit the parameters/weights minimizing training error - The validation set is used to tune hyperparameters (models, capacity) to prevent underfitting and overfitting issues.
+- To drive belowing process, we partition the original data set (and its targets) into a training set (70-80% of data) and test set (20-30% of data).
+Parameters, we further partition the data to obtain the validation set (20-30% of data): - The training set is used for learning, i.e., to fit the parameters/weights minimizing training error - The validation set is used to tune hyperparameters (models, capacity) to prevent underfitting and overfitting issues.
 Validation data is not used for training and also not used for final testing - The test set is used to assess the performance, i.e., the ability of the model to generalize - Ideally, the three data sets are large enough to represent the true distribution equally well.
 If the data set is too small, however, validation and testing lack statistical certainty on average errors making it difficult to assess and compare performance.
 Cross-validation uses rotation schemes an multiple iterations to improve the accuracy of validation and testing. - k-fold cross validation partitions the original data set into k equal sized subsamples.
-In each iteration, one subsample denotes the test set, and the remaining k-l subsample form the training set.
-The k results are averaged to produce a single value. k=l0 is a typical value.
+In each iteration, one subsample denotes the test set, and the remaining k-1 subsample form the training set.
+The k results are averaged to produce a single value. k=10 is a typical value.
 The same approach can be used for the validation set.